 - Age estimation.
 VeriLook can optionally estimate person's age by analyzing the detected face in the image.

 - Face image quality determination.
 A quality threshold can be used during face enrollment to ensure that only the best quality face template will be stored into database.

 - Tolerance to face position.
 VeriLook allows for 360 degrees of head roll.
 Head pitch can be up to 15 degrees in each direction from the frontal position.
 Head yaw can be up to 45 degrees in each direction from the frontal position.
 See technical specifications for more details.

 - Multiple samples of the same face.
 Biometric template record can contain multiple face samples belonging to the same person.
 These samples can be enrolled from different sources and at different times, thus allowing improvement in matching quality.
-For example a person might be enrolled with eyeglasses and without, or with different types of eyeglasses; with and without beard or moustache, etc.
+For example a person might be enrolled with and without beard or mustache, etc.

 - Small face features template.
-A face features template can be only 4 Kilobytes, thus VeriLook-based applications can handle large face databases.
-Larger templates can be used to increase matching reliability.
+A face features template can be as small as 4 Kilobytes, thus VeriLook-based applications can handle large face databases.
+Also, 5 Kilobytes and 7 Kilobytes templates can be used to increase matching reliability.
 See technical specifications for more details.